application-stacks/runtime-component-operator/doc/user-guide.md

 ### Service account

-The operator can create a `ServiceAccount` resource when deploying a runtime application.
+The operator can create a `ServiceAccount` resource when deploying a runtime omponent.
 If `serviceAccountName` is not specified in a CR, the operator creates a service account with the same name as the CR (e.g. `my-app`).

 Users can also specify `serviceAccountName` when they want to create a service account manually.